Tasty Jamaican Plantain - by Rose-Marie Gordon-Cole

-Ripe, green, fried, cooked, baked, grated, blended; this list speaks of the flexibility and diversity of the Jamaican plantain.
+Ripe, green, fried, cooked, baked, grated, blended; this list speaks of the versatility and wholesomeness of the Jamaican plantain.
 It’s hard to get bored with something that can be served in so many different styles.

 Plantain, a sibling to the banana just a bit bigger, and though not indigenous to Jamaica is an important part of the Jamaican diet.